PrismarineJS/mineflayer/docs/README.md

 ### Roadmap

- Checkout this page to see what are your current [projects](https://github.com/PrismarineJS/mineflayer/wiki/Big-Prismarine-projects).
+ Checkout this page to see what are our current [projects](https://github.com/PrismarineJS/mineflayer/wiki/Big-Prismarine-projects).

 ## Installation